Life-Like: History

 Following World War II, the focus of the business shifted from manufacturing to distribution and Kramer Brothers Hobbies was created to sell items like model cars and fishing tackle.
 They also began making items like model trees and grass mats under the name Life-Like for the first time.
 They also introduced dyed lichen moss for use as a scenery material, imported from Norway.

-Realizing that hobbies had year-round appeal, versus toys that had seasonal sales spikes around the Christmas holiday, the Kramer brothers formed a silent partnership with Lou Glaser and his Revell injection-molded plastic model company in Venice, California.
+Realizing that hobbies had year-round appeal, versus toys that had seasonal sales spikes around the Christmas holiday, the Kramer brothers formed a silent partnership with Lou Glaser and his Revell injection-molded plastic model company in Venice, Los Angeles.
 The company's breakthrough came in 1953 when Revell offered a scale model kit of the USS Missouri, the battleship where the Japanese surrender that ended World War II was signed.
 Revell briefly manufactured its own line of HO scale model trains beginning in 1956.

 The Kramer brothers sold tunnels for toy train layouts as part of their Life-Like line.
 The original supplier was making the tunnels from papier mache, but was unable to deliver on a consistent basis.
 At the same time, they learned about a German manufacturing process to mold expanded polystyrene foam into shapes that could later be painted and decorated.
 They imported the technology and began making tunnels out of the polystyrene foam.
 According to son Jay Kramer, workers at the factory discovered the insulating properties of the foam tunnels could be used to keep their lunches hot or cold.
 Soon after, the company began producing foam ice chest coolers under the Lifoam name in 1954.